webdiscus/demo-shop-template-bundler-plugin/README.md

 📁 src - Template source code.
 Go here to customise your template.

-📁 src/assets - Template assets such as CSS, JS, Images etc.
+📁 src/assets - Template assets such as CSS, JS, Images, Font etc.

 📁 src/data - Template JSON Data files.
 We use these JSON files to make your job easier to insert content into the template.

-📁 src/html - Template pages.
+📁 src/views/pages - Template pages.
 Go here to edit existing pages or add new pages.

-📁 src/partials - Handlebars partial templates.
+📁 src/views/partials - Handlebars partial templates.

 ## Handlebars